Skip to main content

 • Choosing a mallet purely for its alignment aid without checking whether its face-balanced design actually matches the golfer's natural stroke arc.

-• Assuming a mallet putter is only for beginners, when many tour-level players use mallet designs specifically for the forgiveness and alignment benefits.
+• Assuming a mallet putter is only for beginners, when many tour-level players use mallet designs in particular for the forgiveness and alignment benefits.

 • Ignoring stroke path fit and choosing a putter head style based on appearance alone.